Liverpool Street station: Recent history and privatisation (1991–present)

 In 1991, an additional entrance was constructed on the east side of Bishopsgate with a subway under the road.
 The station was "twinned" with Amsterdam Centraal railway station on 2 December 1993, with a plaque marking this close to the entrance to the Underground station.

 The station was badly damaged on 24 April 1993 by the Bishopsgate bombing and was temporarily closed as a result.
 About £250,000 of damage was caused to the station, primarily to the glass roof.
 The station re-opened on 26 April 1993.

 In 2013, during excavation work for the Crossrail project, a 2 acre mass burial ground dating from the 17th century was uncovered a few feet beneath the surface at Liverpool Street, the so-called Bedlam burial ground or New Churchyard.
 It contained the remains of several hundred people and it is thought that the interments were of a wide variety of people, including plague victims, prisoners and unclaimed corpses.
 A 16th-century gold coin, thought to have been used as a sequin or pendant, was also found.
-In early 2015 full scale excavation of the burials began, then estimated at around 3,000 interments.
+In early 2015 full-scale excavation of the burials began, then estimated at 3,000 interments.